waiyiwong/mindful_yoga/README.md

 ![wireframe.png](documentation/wireframe.png)

 ### **Color Scheme**
 This website used a natural palette of pinks and oranges.
-I combined these with a darker colour for contrast and readabilty in the text.
+I combined these with a darker colour for contrast and readability in the text.

 ![colorscheme.png)](documentation/colorscheme.png)
 ![colorscheme2.png)](documentation/colorscheme2.png)

 [Colormind](http://colormind.io/)
 [Color Palettes](https://mycolor.space/)
-are used for color scheme generator.
+are used for color scheme generators.

-[Adobe Color](https://color.adobe.com/create/color-contrast-analyzer) checks the color contrast (accessiblility) of the site.
+[Adobe Color](https://color.adobe.com/create/color-contrast-analyzer) checks the color contrast (accessibility) of the site.

 ![color contrast test pass)](documentation/color_contrast.png)
 ![color contrast on nav bar test pass)](documentation/color_contrast_nav_bar.png)